-The goal of this research question is to assess how well these patterns, and the ISLearn system in general, can be used to mine invariants describing circumstances of normal program behavior (i.e., whether an input is accepted by the program under test).
-We are particularly interested in two questions: (1) If an input is valid (accepted by the program), what is the probability that the mined invariant actually classifies the input as such (i.e., the ISLa checker reports that the input does not satisfy the invariant)?
+We populated the pattern catalog for ISLearn with abstractions of the patterns used for the ISLa evaluation targets.
+In addition, we added some simple properties about magic constants, most notably "String Existence" from Section 5.
+In this research question, we assess how well ISLearn can be used to mine invariants describing circumstances of normal program behavior (i.e., whether an input is accepted by the program under test) with these patterns.
+We are particularly interested in two questions: (1) If an input is valid (accepted by the program), what is the probability that the mined invariant classifies the input as such (i.e., the ISLa solver reports that the input satisfies the invariant)?
 This is captured by the recall of the invariant.
 (2) Conversely, if an input is invalid, what are the chances that the mined invariant classifies it accordingly?
 This is assessed by the specificity of the invariant.

 To evaluate recall and specificity, we chose seed sets of training and validation inputs.
-For Racket and DOT, we obtained valid Racket or DOT files from GitHub.
+For Racket and DOT, we obtained valid Racket and DOT files from GitHub.
 We separated those inputs into sets of training and validation inputs of equal size.
 Subsequently, we expanded the training and validation sets to 50 inputs each using both a mutation-based and a grammar fuzzer.
 Similarly, we collect negative inputs (not accepted by the programs under test) into sets of negative training and validation inputs, each of size 50.
-Our third evaluation target are ICMP Echo packets (as used by the ping utility).We generated random, valid echo request and reply packets with correct checksums using the 'pythonping' library.
-To obtain negative samples, we created arbitrary (not necessarily echo) ICMP packets, 20% of those with an incorrect checksum value.
+For ICMP Echo, our third evaluation target, we generated random, valid echo request and reply packets using the "pythonping" library.
+To obtain negative samples, we created arbitrary (not necessarily Echo) ICMP packets, 20% of those with an incorrect checksum value.